maelstrom-software/maelstrom/doc/book/head/src/cargo-maelstrom.md

 subcommand](https://doc.rust-lang.org/book/ch14-05-extending-cargo.html).
 One
 can either run it as `cargo-maelstrom` or as `cargo maelstrom`.

-For a lot of projects, `cargo-maelstrom` will run all tests successfully, right out of the box.
+For a lot of projects, `cargo-maelstrom` will run all tests successfully right out of the box.
 Some tests, though, have external dependencies that cause them to fail when run in `cargo-maelstrom`'s default, stripped-down containers.
 When this happens, it's usually pretty easy to configure `cargo-maelstrom` so that